ShahinAbdoulSoukour/KG_for_goal_model_generation/README.md

-# Knowledge Graphs for goals models generation
+# Knowledge Graphs for goal model generation

 We provide the code used to produce the analyses of our paper: *Leveraging knowledge graphs for goal model generation*.
 The code can be run in a dedicated Jupyter Notebook: